 Call Kaine Law Today for Your Free Consultation

 According to O.C.G.A § 9-3-33, the statute of limitations for filing a personal injury lawsuit in Georgia is generally two years, so your time is limited.
 The sooner you call, the sooner we can get started protecting your rights and fighting for what you are owed.

-To learn more about how an East Point personal injury lawyer from Kaine Law will fight for you, reach out to us today at (404) 214-2001.
+To learn more about how an East Point personal injury lawyer from Kaine Law will fight for you, reach out to us today.
 Your first call and consultation are free, and the clock is ticking on your ability to file suit, so call now.